Chasing value often disappoints

 McKinsey

 Why?
-Predominantly it is our addiction to value:
+It is our addiction to value:

 Defining value is hard